zriyansh/signoz.io/docs/deployment/docker.md

 :::note

-[Update Aug 23, 2021] If you are trying to test SigNoz on **Mac M1 (Apple Silicon Chip)**, the below methods would throw an error as Clickhouse doesn't provide an [official arm build](https://github.com/ClickHouse/ClickHouse/issues/20237#issuecomment-888979638) for docker.
+[Update Nov 21, 2021] If you are trying to test SigNoz on **Mac M1 (Apple Silicon Chip)**, the below methods would throw an error as Clickhouse doesn't provide an [official arm build](https://github.com/ClickHouse/ClickHouse/issues/20237#issuecomment-888979638) for docker.
 We recommend you try installing on a cloud virtual machine on Ubuntu or any of the other supported linux distros.

 We are working on finding a way to solve this ASAP.
 :::